Components of hydronic floor heating systems

 - Multiple Floors w/ Multiple Heating Zones; NHB Tankless Boiler -

 -.
-Is space heating only.
+Is designed for space heating only.

 -.
 Use Google Nest thermostats.